 How to Become an Electrician in Colorado

-If you’re interested in a career as an electrician and you live in Colorado, you are in a great position to take advantage of job opportunities.
-According to the U.S. Bureau of Labor Statistics (BLS), growth in the industry for electricians is strong with an expected 28-percent increase in positions between 2018 and 2028.
-To get into this growing trade you will need to learn, train and go through the appropriate licensing stages from apprentice to master electrician.[En Español]
+If you want to become an electrician in Colorado, you have strong job opportunities.
+According to the U.S. Bureau of Labor Statistics (BLS), the industry is expected to grow 27% between 2020 and 2030.
+To enter this trade, you must complete training, hands-on experience, and licensing from apprentice to master electrician.[En Español]

 Requirements for Becoming an Electrician in Colorado

-The state of Colorado licenses apprentices, journeymen, master and independent contractor electricians through the State Electrical Board.
-(The Colorado Electrical Board is part of the Department of Regulatory Agencies.
-The Board also provides license search services for consumers).
-To begin your career as an electrician you will need to enroll in a two-year electrical technology degree program at an approved college or trade school and complete 6,000 hours of on-the-job work experience, or enroll in an apprenticeship program that provides both classroom learning and hands-on training.
-Your time in the classroom will get you familiar with the National Electrical Code.
+The State Electrical Board in Colorado licenses apprentices, journeymen, master electricians, and independent contractors.
+The Board, part of the Department of Regulatory Agencies, also offers license search services for consumers.
+To start your electrician career, you must either complete a two-year electrical technology degree at an approved college or trade school with 6,000 hours of work experience or enroll in an apprenticeship program that combines classroom learning and hands-on training.
+Classroom instruction includes studying the National Electrical Code (NEC).

-The next step after education and apprenticeship is to become a licensed journeyman electrician.
-During this stage you continue your on-the-job training by working with master electricians.
-To qualify to become a journeyman electrician you need 288 hours of classroom time, which can be met through a two-year training program or an approved apprenticeship program.
-You will also need to have completed 8,000 hours of hands-on work experience if you went through apprenticeship, or 6,000 hours if you have a two-year degree.
+After completing education and apprenticeship, the next step is becoming a licensed journeyman electrician.
+This stage involves continuing on-the-job training under master electricians.
+To qualify, you must complete 288 hours of classroom instruction, either through a two-year training program or an approved apprenticeship.
+You also need 8,000 hours of hands-on work experience if you completed an apprenticeship or 6,000 hours if you earned a two-year degree.

-With those requirements you can take the exam to become a licensed journeyman.
-The next step is to become a licensed master electrician.
-Qualifications for the master exam include four years of practical experience working as an electrician, two years working in industrial or commercial settings, 2,000 hours of experience in planning and supervising electrical installations, and a score of at least 70 percent on the journeyman exam.
-You may choose to become licensed in the state as an independent electrical contractor and build you own business in the construction industry, which requires being a master electrician or hiring one and holding worker’s compensation insurance.
+After meeting the requirements, you can take the journeyman licensing exam.
+The next step is becoming a licensed master electrician.
+To qualify for the master exam, you must have four years of practical experience, including two years in industrial or commercial settings and 2,000 hours of planning and supervising electrical installations.
+You must also score at least 70% on the journeyman exam.
+If you want to run your own electrical contracting business, you can apply for a state license as an independent electrical contractor.
+This requires being a master electrician or employing one and holding worker’s compensation insurance.

 Electrician Apprenticeship Programs in Colorado

-One way to start a career as an electrician is to enroll in an apprenticeship program, which will provide the classroom and hands-on requirements for licensing as a journeyman electrician upon completion.
-In Colorado there are union and non-union programs that meet the requirements.
+One way to start an electrician career is by enrolling in an apprenticeship program, which provides both classroom instruction and hands-on training needed for journeyman licensing.
+In Colorado, both union and non-union programs meet state requirements.

 There are four union apprenticeship programs in the state, backed by the International Brotherhood of Electrical Workers Union (IBEW) and the National Electrical Contractors Alliance (NECA).
 Together these organizations created the Electrical Training Alliance which coordinate apprenticeships throught Joint Apprenticeship and Training Commmittees (JATC).
 These are located in Colorado Springs, Denver, Clifton and Pueblo.
 For more information see below.
 To qualify for these programs you must be at least 18 years old, have transportation, be physically able to perform job tasks, have a high school diploma or GED and be able to pass a basic aptitude test.

-One of the largest non-union apprenticeship programs in the state is through the Independent Electrical Contractors Rocky Mountain Chapter.
-It offers a four-year program for future electricians that includes evening classes, transferrable credits and the required 8,000 hours of hands-on experience.
-Both union and non-union programs include paid apprenticeship work of about $13 to $20 per hour.
+One of the largest non-union apprenticeship programs in Colorado is offered by the Independent Electrical Contractors (IEC) Rocky Mountain Chapter.
+This four-year program includes evening classes, transferable credits, and 8,000 hours of hands-on experience required for licensing.
+Both union and non-union apprenticeships provide paid work, with wages ranging from $13 to $20 per hour.

 Electrician Schools in Colorado

-An alternative to an apprenticeship program is to earn a two-year degree in electrical technology along with 6,000 hours of hand-on work experience.
-Electrical contracting companies in the state partner with vocational and career schools to help students get the required hours.
-Some examples of trade schools that offer electrical technology programs are:
+An alternative to an apprenticeship program is earning a two-year degree in electrical technology along with 6,000 hours of hands-on work experience.
+Many electrical contracting companies in Colorado partner with vocational and career schools to help students complete the required hours.
+Some trade schools that offer electrical technology programs include:

 - Red Rocks Community College, Lakewood and Arvada.
 Red Rocks offers a number of related two-year degrees, including construction electrician, industrial controls, power technology and maintenance electrician.